RebeccaFransson/ResponsiveCountdown/README.md

 - Sharing it with other users/email addresses
 - Share updates with the user when the countdown hits certain mile stones.
 Eg. 30days, 10days and so on.
+- Translations
-- I would also definitly add some testing, both unit testing and the UI/end-to-end(which might be a bit of a overkill in this case).
+- I would also add some more testing, both unit testing and the UI/end-to-end(which might be a bit of a overkill in this case).
 - I would like to take another stab at the font-size-calculator.
-I'm not happy with the fact that there is a need for a 1ms timeout - but it was the only way to give some time to update the fontsize on the element before needing to check if it's the correct size.
+I'm not happy with the fact that there is a need for a 1ms timeout - but it was the only way to give some time to update the font size on the element before checking the width with the new font size.
 And it's unfortunately not bulletproof.
 I'm also not a fan of the inline styling.
-- Translations
+But from all the options that though about this would give me the most accurate font size.

 # Description & requirements